Removing Objects from a Bucket

 • key: The name of the object in the bucket.

-• (optional) version-id: If the bucket versioning was enabled, even if it is now disabled, the ID of the version of the object you want to remove.
+• (optional) version-id: If you enabled bucket versioning at least once, even if it is now disabled, the ID of the version of the object you want to remove.

-If the version-id starts with an hyphen ("-"), you need to specify the attribute following this syntax:
+If the version-id starts with a hyphen ("-"), you need to specify the attribute following this syntax:

 --version-id=-A0VsEK0saANNAKcOAJj0aIA00RozToyq